Another dead end. Isaac swore, and regretted it.

 There was a lengthy pause.
 “Sure.”

-Laura hesitated, then slowed down and waited a minute or two, letting Isaac get far enough up that he was safely out of earshot.
-She whispered to her mother, “What’s going on with you two?
+Laura hesitated, then slowed down and waited a minute, letting Isaac get far enough up that he was safely out of earshot before whispered to her mother.
+“What’s going on with you two?
 Aren’t you supposed to be friends?”

 “Oh, um.”
 Yasmin stopped abruptly.
 “No. I don’t think so.
 I can’t tell.”
 Yasmin’s words belied her thoughts, but her tone betrayed them.